vic-ma/howtodismantle.github.io/_posts/2023-11-14-The-badass-guide-to-data-handling-Using-SQL-to-aggregate-and-join-Peakboard-Hub-List-data.md

     url: /assets/2023-11-14/HUBSQLHacks.pbmx
 ---

-We've already covered various topics related to Peakboard Hub lists in other articles (please check out the links at the bottom of this page).
-In today's article, we will learn how to use SQL statements in combination with functions for aggregation and table join, in order to access the Peakboard Hub tables.
+In today's article, we will learn how to use SQL statements with functions for aggregation and table join, in order to extract data from Peakboard Hub tables.

+We've also covered various topics related to Peakboard Hub lists in other articles (check out the links at the bottom of this page).

 ## Why would you want to use aggregation / joins when you can use data flows for data manipulation?

-The most obvious reason is to limit the network traffic.
-Let's say you have 10k+ rows of sensor data, and you just want to visualize the number of rows.
+The most obvious reason is to limit network traffic.
+Let's say you have 10k+ rows of sensor data, and you want to get the number of rows.
 Then it doesn't make sense to download all 10k+ rows just to count them.
-Instead, you can let the Hub do the counting, and just download one row, which contains the result.
+Instead, you can let Peakboard Hub do the counting, and just download one row, which contains the result.

 The same is true with table joins: Let's assume you have orders and order lines.
 The order has a date column.
 But you want to see the order lines of the order on a specific date.
-Then, you can download all orders and all order lines, join them, and throw away all order lines that do not belong to orders on your desired date.
-Or, you can use a table join to solve this problem on the source side, without transferring too much data over the network.
+Of course, you could download all orders and all order lines, join them, and throw away all order lines that do not belong to orders on your desired date.
+Or, you can just use a table join to solve this problem on the source side, to avoid transferring too much data over the network.

 ## Aggregate data by using aggregate functions